vinissimus/caddy-prometheus/README.md

 For each virtual host that you want to see metrics for.

+There are currently two optional parameters that can be used:

-It optionally takes an address where the metrics are exported, the default is `localhost:9180`.
+  - **address** - the address where the metrics are exposed, the default is `localhost:9180`
+  - **hostname** - the `host` parameter that can be found in the exported metrics, this defaults to the label specified for the server block

 The metrics path is fixed to `/metrics`.

 With `caddyext` you'll need to put this module early in the chain, so that the duration histogram actually makes sense.
 I've put it at number 0.